Header Schemes

 Image description

-92.5% of the alumni of the last three graduating classes are employed or are continuing their education.
+92.5% of the alumni graduates of the last three graduating classes are employed or are continuing their training.
 PHOTO: Communication Service

 12/06/18 12:41 Communication Service

-92.5% of the graduates of the University of Navarra are employed or are furthering their education, according to the study on labor market insertion carried out by the Institute of Market Research and Strategic Marketing, Ikerfel.
+92.5% of graduates from the University of Navarra are employed or are furthering their education, according to the study on employment rate the Instituto de Investigaciones de Mercado y Marketing Estratégico, Ikerfel.

-The report, conducted through 1,553 interviews with graduates from the last three graduating classes (2015, 2016 and 2017), points out that for the fourth consecutive year the number of employed graduates has increased, which in the previous edition indicated an insertion of 91.6%.
-The number of respondents whose current employment is related to their studies also grew (from 89.2% to 90.9%).
-The alumni also emphasized that their employment is considered to be of "fairly good quality".
+The report, conducted through 1,553 interviews with graduates from the last three graduating classes (2015, 2016 and 2017), indicates that for the fourth consecutive year the number of employed graduates has increased, which in the previous edition indicated an insertion of 91.6%.
+The issue of respondents whose current employment is related to their studies also grows (from 89.2% to 90.9%).
+Likewise, the alumni highlighted that this is considered to be of "fairly good quality".

-The report reveals that "graduates who are working have found their first job relatively soon after completing their degree," it notes.
+The report reveals that "graduates who are working have found their first job relatively soon after completing their degree," it points out.
 Sixty.5% took less than six months, and 48.9% took less than three months; not to mention that 10.9% were already working" when they completed their studies.

 These data are influenced by the high level of internships in companies and institutions, since 81.2% of those surveyed said they had done them during their university studies, in order to learn about the labor market, apply the knowledge acquired and present a better candidacy when looking for a job.

-Navarra (30.8%), Madrid (24.7%) and the Basque Country (19.2%) are the communities where most of the graduates of the University of Navarra work, an institution that has assumed a prominent and growing role in the labor market insertion of students, since it has become the means through which most of them gained access to their first job.
+Navarra (30.8%), Madrid (24.7%) and the Basque Country (19.2%) are the communities where most of the graduates of the University of Navarra work, an institution that has assumed a prominent and growing role in the employment rate of the students, since it has become the means through which most of them gained access to their first job.

 They value their current employment

-University of Navarra graduates rated their current job with an average score of 8.10 points out of 10, and positively emphasized the relationship with colleagues (8.90), with bosses and managers (8.51) and the type of task performed (8.16), in addition to the level of autonomy and responsibility.
-On the other hand, they gave lower ratings to remuneration (6.96) and promotion opportunities (7.46).
+The University of Navarra graduates rated their current job with a grade average of 8.10 points out of 10, and positively emphasized the relationship with colleagues (8.90), with bosses and managers (8.51) and the subject task they perform (8.16), in addition to the level of autonomy and responsibility.
+On the other hand, they gave lower ratings to grade for remuneration (6.96) and promotion opportunities (7.46).

 The research reveals "an important perception of adequacy of the training received in relation to the current job", since 74.6% of the graduates consider that the current job is adequate to their qualifications in terms of the training received and the academic training that was demanded of them (73%).

-On the other hand, 22.5% of the graduates found a job through Career Services -the University of Navarra's career opportunities department, and 47.5% of users of the academic center's job portal said that this platform is useful for accessing internships and finding employment, thus confirming the University's strengthened commitment to transferring talent to society.
+On the other hand, 22.5% of the graduates found a job through Career Services -the University of Navarra's department for career opportunities-, and 47.5% of users of the academic center's employment portal stated that this platform is useful for accessing internships and finding employment, thus confirming the University's strengthened commitment to the transfer of talent to society.

 Five keys to employment

-The director of Career Services University of Navarra, Roberto Cabezas, explained, during the presentation, some of the keys that help to find a job in line with the interests of candidates.
-He stressed the importance of building a personal brand, because "digital identity helps us to narrate our life and our professional interests; it is an ally, our reflection.
-We have to be on the network to strengthen our brand".
+The director of Career Services University of Navarra, Roberto Cabezas, explained, during the presentation, some of the keys that help to find a job according to the interests of the candidates.
+Thus, he stressed the importance of building a brand staff, because "the digital identity financial aid us to narrate our life and our professional interests; it is an ally, our reflection.
+We must be on network to strengthen our brand".

-He also included among the five main keys the fluency in a third language, chosen according to the sector; knowing oneself and trusting in one's abilities, "it is necessary to know what we are good at and what excites us, because the answer will bring us closer to a professional project that we will develop with the passion that we give to our hobbies," said Roberto Cabezas.
+He also mentioned among the five main keys the fluency of a third language, chosen according to the sector; knowing ourselves and trusting in our abilities, "it is necessary to know what we are good at and what excites us, because the answer will bring us closer to a professional project that we will develop with the passion we give to our hobbies," said Roberto Cabezas.

 Hobbies were the fourth point: "They are revealing of your personality, as well as the skills and abilities at which you excel.
 It's a way for employers to get to know you in what you're passionate about."

-Finally, the director of Career Services detailed that the CV requires a thorough work: "Sometimes not enough attention is paid to it, but you have to take into account that employers spend an average of 6 seconds on each one.
+Finally, the director of Career Services detailed that the CV requires careful work: "Sometimes not enough attention is paid to it, but you have to take into account that employers invest a average of 6 seconds in each one.
 You have to be able to 'tell us' with the best accuracy and in an attractive way".

 From